sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

-## event_model: Using Events, Listeners, Timers, and Callback in Node.js
+## event_model: Using Events, Listeners, Timers, and Callbacks in Node.js

 Using Events, Listeners, Timers, and Callbacks